AriDevK/AriDevK/README.md

 <p align="left">Hello my name is ??? but you can call me Ari, I'm 20 years old and I'm studying
   my sixth semester of computer systems engineering.

-  I really like Python and I use it as my main language combined with Flask and all of its plugins.
+  I really like Python and C#, so I use them as my main languages.
+  Mainly I work with technologies as Flask and ASP.

   Currently learning:
   - Django
   - Xamarin
+  - Blazor
 </p>

 <br>